In this article:

-This is a great way to send customer feedback data each time a response is received, instead of constantly pinging our API to get response details, allowing you to act immediately on feedback and automate your follow-up.
+This is a great way to send customer feedback data directly to another platform each time a response is received — instead of constantly pinging our API to get response details — allowing you to act immediately on feedback and automate your follow-up.

 Setting up webhooks

 Prior to setting up webhooks, make sure you know where you want to send the data, whether an API endpoint from another software platform, a link to connect to your data warehouse, or some other URL.